jpvetterli/crnickl-mongodb/README.md

 ------------

 The distribution consists of a binary JAR with compiled classes, of a javadoc JAR and of a source JAR.
-For version x.y.z:

-	crnickl-mongodb-x.y.z.jar
-	crnickl-mongodb-x.y.z-javadoc.jar
-	crnickl-mongodb-x.y.z-sources.jar
+This is the first
+version:

+	crnickl-mongodb-1.0.0.jar
+	crnickl-mongodb-1.0.0-javadoc.jar
+	crnickl-mongodb-1.0.0-sources.jar

 For Maven users
 ---------------